gccloudone/aurora/content/en/architecture/security/access-control/_index.en.md

 ## Platform Developer
 Platform Developers design, develop, and validate functionality as well as configuration changes for one or more areas of the Aurora platform.
 To facilitate rapid iteration, Platform Developers have the same privileges as a Platform Administrator without the activation process or time limit.
 However, the Platform Developer role only exists in specific Aurora platform development environments designated for this purpose.
 No Solution Builder workloads run on those environments, and no Solution Builders access them.

+## Security Operations
+Groups of designated Security Operations personnel are also granted access to the Platform Operator, Platform Administrator (via privilege escalation), and Platform Developer (in platform development environments) user roles across the Aurora platform.
+This access permits them to develop, support, and maintain platform security components, as well as to investigate and resolve potential security incidents.